flash-oss/allserver/README.md

 # Allserver

-Node.js opinionated RPC (Remote Procedure Call) server which aims to minimise both server-side and client-side code.
+Node.js opinionated multi transport and multi protocol RPC server aiming to minimise both server and client side code.
+Think HTTP, gRPC, WebSockets, Lambda, in-memory RPC using exactly the same client and server code.

-Multi protocol (only HTTP and gRPC for now) - server side code works for any data protocol out there (HTTP, gRPC, WebSockets, Lambda, in-memory, etc).

 Should be used for (micro)services where NodeJS can run - your computer, Docker, k8s, virtual machines, serverless functions (Lambdas, Google Cloud Functions, Azure Functions, etc), RaspberryPI, you name it.